jhauberg/comply/README.md

 ### Pattern matching

+Unlike most popular linters, `comply` exclusively use Regex and pattern-matching to determine violations.

+This is both good and bad.

+**Bad**

-Unlike most popular linters, `comply` exclusively use Regex and pattern matching to determine violations.
-This makes `comply` *worse* than the alternatives (e.g. `clang-tidy`) in some cases, and may even have a higher tendency toward false-positives which a compiler-backed linter would not.
+Theoretically, it performs *worse* than the alternatives (e.g. `clang-tidy`) in many cases.
+It may be less capable of parsing the language correctly in many edge-cases (of which C has a lot) and may even have a higher tendency toward false-positives which a compiler-backed linter would generally not.

+You could argue that it takes on more responsibility than it needs to.

+**Good**

+However, on the upside, it makes `comply` simpler in its usage, as it does not need to compile anything before running its checks and thus does not need any configuration (e.g. include paths and such).

+Just point and shoot.

-On the upside, it allows `comply` to be much more lean in terms of dependencies and portability, and, potentially even friendlier and easier to get into for people wishing to add or improve functionality.
+Additionally, it also allows `comply` to be much more lean in terms of dependencies and portability, and, potentially even friendlier and easier to get into for people wishing to add or improve functionality.

 ## License